 Based on engine operation conditions, the oil change indicator message will illuminate.
 This means that service is required for your vehicle.
-Operating conditions such as frequent short-trips, trailer tow, extremely hot or cold ambient temperatures, and E85 fuel usage will influence when the "Change Oil" message is displayed.
-Severe operating conditions can cause the change oil message to illuminate as early as 3,500 miles (5,600 km) since last reset.
+Operating conditions such as frequent short-trips, trailer tow, extremely hot or cold ambient temperatures, and E85 fuel usage will influence when the "Change Oil" or "Oil Change Required" message is displayed.
+Severe Operating Conditions can cause the change oil message to illuminate as early as 3,500 miles (5,600 km) since last reset.
 Have your vehicle serviced as soon as possible, within the next 500 miles (805 km).

 Your authorized dealer will reset the oil change indicator message after completing the scheduled oil change.

-If a scheduled oil change is performed by someone other than your authorized dealer, the message can be reset by referring to the steps described under "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+If a scheduled oil change is performed by someone other than your authorized dealer, the message can be reset by referring to the steps described under "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.